Getting a Library Card

 The applicant’s date of birth, signature, and identification are required to obtain a library card.
 A parent or guardian’s signature is required for anyone under 18 years of age to obtain a card.
 Parental identification may be requested.

-Library cards are available to resident, non-resident, and temporary borrowers.
+Library cards are available to resident and non-resident borrowers.
 A resident is defined as any individual owning or renting taxable real property within the city limits of Aberdeen or whose principal residence is within the city limits of Aberdeen or within the limits of those areas that are under contract for service with the library.
 Proof of residency is required.

 For More Information

 Please review our circulation and organization card policies.
-If you have any questions, please contact the Alexander Mitchell Public Library at 605-626-7097.
+If you have any questions, please contact the K.O.
+Lee Aberdeen Public Library at 605-626-7097.